Rethink Your IT Governance Models: Wise Governance

 The name of the governance game: Clear and concise

 To avoid the failures of formal IT Governance definitions and models, we need to change our thinking by focusing on the clear and concise goals of IT Governance.
 Doing so will help us build IT Governance models that are easily understandable and executable.
 Or, simply stated in another way: they are wise.
 Wise IT Governance models are intended to drive outcomes, not impede them, and because of this, they should be tailored for each organization, and specific initiatives within that organization.
 Furthermore, Wise IT Governance models need to be explicit about the purpose of a given initiative as well as how value is defined & measured.

 In my next blog, I will show how you can start applying this change in thinking, and I’ll provide a high level picture of what good looks like into building actual Wise IT Governance models.
-In the meantime, looking for ways to harness new technology?
-We have put together an entire how-to guide on digital execution.
-We built it based on our real experiences with successful customers and their candid feedback on what works and what doesn’t.
-Click the banner below to dig deeper.
+You can also check out our guide on how to start re-framing your governance models by clicking the banner below.